nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### Permission Policy Formulae

-Each concrete implementation of the permission policy can be described by a formulate listing combination of permission behaviors in the following form:
+Each concrete implementation of the permission policy can be described by a formula which combines permission behaviors in the following form:

 `Self(?) * Operator(?) *  Receiver(?) * Sender(?)`